 He prayed for others.
 What a wonderful man of God!
 He did not mind confessing the sins of others as if they were his own.
 The Hebrew word that Daniel uses for “confess” means to “admit.”
 He admitted that they were sinners who had wronged God.
 He used a group of unique Hebrew words which are translated as iniquity, wicked, rebelled, and turned aside.
 A better sense of the meanings are that they were “twisted or distorted,” “criminals,” “insubordinate,” and had committed “apostasy.”
 They were evil people!

 What sins?
 We know about some, but listen to Daniel’s prayer.

 Daniel says they did not listen to the prophets.
 That is true.
 They had not listened to Isaiah, Jeremiah, Micah, Hosea, Nahum and Ezekiel.
-In Ezekiel and Lamentations we discover that they ignored the prophets and priests and did not honor the elders (Ezek.
-33:29-33; Lam.
-4:16).
+In Ezekiel and Lamentations we discover that they ignored the prophets and priests and did not honor the elders (Ezekiel 33:29-33; Lamentations 4:16).

 Who rejected the prophets according to Daniel?
 The people, their fathers, and their kings.
 Does God discipline us for the sins of our nation, grandparents, and parents?
 The answer is yes!

 Daniel’s response is humbling.
 He told God that he was “shamed faced.”
 He was ashamed of their past.

 Open shame belongs to us, O Lord, to our kings, our princes, and our fathers, because we have sinned against Thee.
 Daniel 9:6-8 (NASB)